awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-mixed-instances-groups.md

 For more information about the allocation strategies for Spot Instances, see [Introducing the capacity\-optimized allocation strategy for Amazon EC2 Spot Instances](http://aws.amazon.com/blogs/compute/introducing-the-capacity-optimized-allocation-strategy-for-amazon-ec2-spot-instances/) in the AWS blog\.

-## Controlling the proportion of On\-Demand instances<a name="asg-instances-distribution"></a>
+## Controlling the proportion of On\-Demand instances<a name="instances-distribution"></a>

 You have full control over the proportion of instances in the Auto Scaling group that are launched as On\-Demand Instances\.
 To ensure that you always have instance capacity, you can designate a percentage of the group to launch as On\-Demand Instances and, optionally, a base number of On\-Demand Instances to start with\.
-If you choose to specify a base capacity of On\-Demand Instances, the Auto Scaling group ensures that this base capacity of On\-Demand Instances is launched first when the group scales out\.
+If you choose to specify a base capacity of On\-Demand Instances, Amazon EC2 Auto Scaling launches Spot Instances only after launching this base capacity of On\-Demand Instances when the group scales out\.
 Anything beyond the base capacity uses the On\-Demand percentage to determine how many On\-Demand Instances and Spot Instances to launch\.
 You can specify any number from 0 to 100 for the On\-Demand percentage\.

 Amazon EC2 Auto Scaling converts the percentage to the equivalent number of instances\.
 If the result creates a fractional number, Amazon EC2 Auto Scaling rounds up to the next integer in favor of On\-Demand Instances\.